matter-labs/era-contracts/docs/other/Standard pubdata format.md

 The only places where the built-in L2→L1 messaging should continue to be used:

 - Logs by SystemContext (they are needed on commit to check the previous block hash).
-- Logs by L1Messenger for the merkle root of the L2→L1 tree as well as the hash of the `totalPubdata`.
+- Logs by L1Messenger for the merkle root of the L2→L1 tree as well the data needed for L1DAValidator.
 - `chainedPriorityTxsHash` and `numberOfLayer1Txs` from the bootloader (read more about it below).

 ### Obtaining `txNumberInBlock`